NicolaZarbo/bioinf-algorithms-static/README.md

 ## About this project

-A site, hosted by github, with collection of applications meant to be usefull while studying for the Bioinformatics Algotithms course (Computer Science Engineering at polimi).
+A site, hosted by github, with a collection of applications meant to be usefull while studying for the Bioinformatics Algotithms course (Computer Science Engineering at polimi).

-This project started as a way to personally experiment using some of the algorithm studied during the course, and later became a place to exercise in UX.
+This project started as a way to personally experiment using some of the algorithms studied during the course, and later became a place to exercise in UX.

 ## Available applications